 Students returning from approved leave must reactivate their status by contacting the Office of Graduate Studies for procedures.
-While on an approved Leave of Absence, students are not permitted to use any University student services, conduct dissertation research, or serve as a USF instructor or teaching assistant.
+While on an approved Leave of Absence, students are not permitted to use any University student services, conduct thesis/dissertation work, or serve as a USF instructor or teaching assistant.